initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 })
 export class AppService {
   constructor(private store: Store) { }

   profile$ = this.store.select(fromSelectors.selectProfile);

   users$ = this.store.select(fromSelectors.selectUsers);

   usersPosts$ = this.store.select(fromSelectors.selectUserWithPosts, { id: 1 });

   user$ = this.store.select(fromSelectors.selectUserById, { userId: 1 });
 ```

+The next important feature of Ngrx State mangement is to handle the[ side effects](https://rb.gy/qw946i) of the application.
+You can check out the post - [Handling side effects in angular applications using Ngrx]()  .